A warmth welcome to Luton first Black African Deputy Mayor- Cllr David Agbley.

 He felt very honoured at the event organised by the member of his African community represented by the Ghanaian Society, Protect Project Charity and African BMES impact in Luton.

 In the light of his ambitions, the new Deputy Mayor said: “I will be supporting the health and well being of the whole community including the African organisations in Luton working with the vulnerable people in our community”

 Luton North MP, Kelvin Hopkins recognised the effort of the new Deputy Mayor to assist his community and of the wider community.

 He also added “I know many of diverse African community in Luton, and I’m sure he will be a good Deputy Mayor”

 The High Sheriff of Bedfordshire, said: “I was born in Uganda myself and I know

-what it’s like when your hometown considers you as stranger…We do have our life here…So, it’s important to be involved…”
+what it’s like when your hometown considers you a stranger…We do have our life here…So, it’s important to be involved…”

-It was a great community event and wonderful week-end coupled with entertainment of Ghanaian traditional performers including Congolese Rumba.
+It was a great community event and a wonderful weekend coupled with the entertainment of Ghanaian traditional performers including Congolese Rumba.